feldera/feldera/docs/docs/intro.md

   :::tip

   The plugin implements Docker Compose v2, invoked as `docker compose`.
-Feldera does not support the older Docker Compose v1, which was invoked with `docker-compose` (note the ` ` versus `-` distinction).
+Feldera Platform does not support the older Docker Compose v1, which was invoked with `docker-compose` (note the ` ` versus `-` distinction).